 Strategy 1 Details Reviews Strategy 1: Tier I Whole Group Writing Instruction and practice TELPAS writing samples that are monitored and rated to Formative Summative the TELPAS Rubric.
-Nov Jan Mar June Strategy's Expected Result/Impact: EL students grow 1 proficiency level in at least 2 domain by the end of the school year, Which will allow students to be on pace to exit LEP program by 3rd grade.
-Staff Responsible for Monitoring: Campus Teachers, Teachers Assistants, Teacher Specialist, and Principal 15% Action Steps: All teacher will assess students BOY levels in all four domains: Listening, Speaking, Reading, and Writing.
+Nov Jan Mar June Strategy's Expected Result/Impact: EL students grow 1 proficiency level in at least 2 domain by the end of the school year, which will allow student to be on pace to exit LEP program by 3rd grade.
+ATOM.
+2004 Staff Responsible for Monitoring: Campus Teachers, Teachers Assistants, Head Start Teachers, Teacher Specialist, and Principal 15% 60% Action Steps: All teacher will assess students BOY levels in all four domains: Listening, Speaking, Reading, and Writing.
 Teachers will utilize Sheltered Instructional strategies during whole group.
 Teachers will monitor student growth in all four domains and assess at mid year.
+Teachers will deliver ESL lessons with beauty focus on ELPS.
 Teachers will deliver ESL lessons with heavy focus on ELPS.
 Teachers will monitor students writing through daily whole group writing workshops.
 Effective Tier 1 instruction to support EL students.
 Teacher utilize TELPAS Rubric to rate students throughout the year and adjust instruction to grow students progress.
 Progress will be monitored through the use of campus walkthroughs, observations, teacher reporting, teacher data conversations, student products, progress monitoring, and campus assessments.
-TEA Priorities: Build a foundation of reading and math No Progress Continue/Modify X Discon itinue
+Title I Schoolwide Elements: 2.4, 2.5, 2.6 - TEA Priorities: Build a foundation of reading and math - Targeted Support Strategy No Progress Accomplished - Continue/Modify X Discon itinue

-Board Goal 4: The percentage of students receiving special education services reading at or above grade level as measured by the Meets Grade Level Standard on the STAAR 3-8 Reading and STAAR EOC English I and II assessments will increase.
+Board Goal 4: CLOSING THE GAPS The percentage of students receiving special education services reading at or above grade level as measured by the Meets Grade Level Standard on the STAAR 3-8 Reading and STAAR EOC English I and II assessments will increase 8 percentage points from 21% in spring 2019 to 29% in spring 2024.

-Goal 1: By June 2023, 80% of students receiving special education services will successfully master goals in place for their Individual Education Plans (IEP) for Math and ELA.
+Goal 1: By June 2022, 75% of students receiving special education services will successfully master goals in place for their Individual Education Plans (IEP) for Math and ELA.

-Expanding Educational Opportunities, Transforming Academic Outreach
+Strategic Priorities: Expanding Educational Opportunities, Transforming Academic Outreach

-Measurable Objective 1: Increase the number of teachers trained in Reading by Design from 20% of staff to 30% of campus staff.
+Measurable Objective 1: Increase the number of teachers trained in Reading by Design from 0% of staff to 20% of staff